How to Become a Teacher

 In most cases, a teaching certification is required to teach at public schools, while private institutions may also prefer fully licensed teachers.
 Obtaining licensure is a straightforward process, but each state has its own set of requirements.
 Consequently, many aspiring teachers may not be certain which state they would like to teach in upon graduation.

-give you a broad idea of what you can expect, let’s look at the
+To give you a broad idea of what you can expect, take a look at the major components of becoming licensed below.

 Licensing in Your State